IsaacLee2122/Spotify-Clone/README.md

 *The main screen (non-authenicated) of the app*

 ## Motivation
 I created this project with the goal of teaching myself React development.
-I chose to clone a well established industry product so I could focus on React development, and not UI/UX design choices.
 I am an avid Spotify user and therefore I thought it would be an interesting challenge to tackle.

 ## Tech/Framework Used